Subscribe to stay updated

 Giving your packaging a second use is also a great way to innovate, as well as extend its life.

-Saucony customers were encouraged to design their own show box, with a handful of winners having their designs printed on mass.
+Saucony customers were encouraged to design their own shoe box on eco-friendly packaging, with a handful of winners having their designs printed on mass.

 Click here to see how Saucony used product packaging to engage artists within their fanbase.

 This concept from Saucony is a great example of tying innovative packaging box design in with marketing.

 Minimalism is a design trend that favours bare forms, where nothing can be further removed without the expense of functionality, originating in Scandinavia and Japan.